-A study by the University of California, Davis' Center for Watershed Sciences find that this year's drought and the resulting water shortage will cost the state about \$1.5 billion in direct agricultural costs, including \$810 million in crop revenue and over \$200 million in dairy and livestock.
-Total drought-related costs to the California economy for the year are projected at \$2.2 billion, with a loss of 17,100 seasonal and part-time jobs.
-59
+A study by the University of California, Davis' Center for Watershed Sciences finds that this year's drought and the resulting water shortage will cost the state about \$1.5 billion in direct agricultural costs, including \$810 million in crop revenue and over \$200 million in dairy and livestock.
+Total drought-related costs to the California economy for the year are projected at \$2.2 billion, with a loss of 17,100 seasonal and part-time jobs.58 graduating from a community college doubles an individual's chance of finding a job compared to those who failed to complete high school.61 The U.S. Bureau of Labor Statistics projects that occupations that require an associate degree will grow by 18 percent through 2020 - faster than the new job growth for those with a bachelor's degree.62

 In 1970, seven in 10 workers with high-school diploma were in the middle class.
 Today fewer than 4 in 10 with only high school degrees as their highest level of education attainment remain there.
-60
+59